 1. Go to settings in Google Scholar (note Google like to moves the preference link around a lot)

 2. Click on Library Links on the left, and on the resulting screen search for NUS , select it and click save.

-To cover such cases and to confirm if we really do have access, you can look for the "check library holdings" link which may be under the More.tab:
+To confirm if we really do have access, you can look for the "check library holdings" link which may be under the More.tab:

-If that does not get you to the full-text online, refer to the following trouble-shooting steps.
+If the above does not get you to the full-text online, you could try these trouble-shooting steps.

-Both the proxy bookmarklet and Findit@NUSLibraries method can be used to access full-text from Google Scholar but they have different strengths & weaknesses.
+Both the proxy bookmarklet and Find It! @ NUS Libraries method can be used to access full-text from Google Scholar but they each have strengths & weaknesses.